opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/populating-staging-plate/index.md

 11. Loosen the screw on the camera so that we can adjust the camera's focus later.
 Even after doing so, it still might be difficult to rotate the lens.
 A light grip with some pliers and a gentle twist can help break the lens free and make it easier to rotate by hand.

-12. Use four M2.5x8mm screws to mount the camera into the up {{<tooltip "Up Camera Mount" "FDM-0020">}} by tapping directly into the plastic.
-Match the orientation to the image below:
+12. Use four M2.5x8mm screws to mount the camera into the {{<tooltip "Up Camera Mount" "FDM-0020">}} by using the inner set of four holes and tapping directly into the plastic.
+Match the orientation to the image below.
   {{< container-image path="images/Populating-The-Staging-Plate-Step-12-ALT.png" alt="Up Camera Location on the staging plate" >}}
   {{< container-image path="images/IMG_0837.JPG" alt="Final assembly of the Up Camera and Up Ring Light, with proper cable orientation" >}}